malibrud/AdventOfCode2021/README.md

 was approx 1,000 x 1,000.
 Pretty straight forward to parse the input set the values in the grid and then count the cells > 1.
 I did run into a stack overflow because I was allocating the grid on the stack :(.
 Changed to dynamic allocation to correct.

+## Day 06
+* Basic difference equation.
+For part A, `int` was plenty big enough to store results.
+For part B, had to use 64-bit integers.
+This was the first problem that required a parameter to be passed into the solution.